-MIER COLLEGE OF EDUCATION (AUTONOMOUS) College with Potential for Excellence Status by the UGC Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+College with Potential for Education Status by the UGC

+Recognized by the Govt. of J&K & Permanently Affiliated to the University of Jammu ISO 9001:2008 Certified & Reaccredited by the NAAC with grade 'A+'

 SCHEME OF TWO YEAR M. A. (EDUCATION) PROGRAMME (CBCS)